ypgajjar/project-crashing-optimizer/README.md

 *   **No Explicit Resource Modeling:** Does not directly account for resource availability or constraints beyond the costs provided.
 *   **Simple Predecessor Logic:** Primarily supports Finish-to-Start relationships.
 *   **Client-Side Only:** Data is not saved server-side.
 If you close the browser tab, input data will be lost unless you have browser features that retain form data (which is unreliable for this purpose).

-## To Host on GitHub Pages

-1. Create a new public repository on GitHub.
-2. Upload the `index.html` file, the `css` folder (with `style.css` inside), and the `js` folder (with `app.js` inside) to your repository.
-3. Go to your repository's "Settings" page.
-4. Scroll down to the "GitHub Pages" section.
-5. Under "Source," select the branch you want to deploy from (e.g., `main` or `master`).
-6. Choose the `/ (root)` folder.
-7. Click "Save."
-8. Your site should be published at `http://<your-username>.github.io/<repository-name>/`.
-It might take a few minutes to become available.